Liqwid-Labs/agora/docs/meta/status-format.md

 # Spec Status Format

-This document specifies a format used to denote the 'status' of a document.
+This document specifies a format used to denote the 'status' of a spec document.

 ## Overview